MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Cloning and Reshaping
 ---------------------

+.. function:: mat:copy (r_)

+   Return a matrix or :var:`r` filled with a copy of the real, complex or integer matrix :var:`mat`.

 .. function:: mat:same ([nr_, nc_,] v_)

    Return a matrix with elements of the type of :var:`v` and with :var:`nr` rows and :var:`nc` columns.
 Default: :expr:`v_ = mat[1]`, :expr:`nr_ = nrow`, :expr:`nc_ = ncol`.

-.. function:: mat:copy (r_)

-   Return a copy of the real, complex or integer matrix :var:`mat`.

 .. function:: mat:reshape (nr_, nc_)